Ice Skating in Toronto: 14 Best Outdoor Rinks in 2024

 - Skate Rental: No

-- Best for: those looking to enjoy outdoor ice hockey and recreational skating.
-It’s a versatile skating destination with options for both experienced skaters and those looking to play pick-up hockey.
+- Great for outdoor ice hockey and recreational skating, with options for both experienced skaters and pick-up hockey games.

 - Address: Kew Gardens, 2075 Queen St. E., Toronto, Ontario